 ARA historical novel Prize

 The ARA Historical Novel Prize is the richest genre-based literary award in Australasia, thanks to our Foundation Partner, the ARA Group.
 The Prize incorporates a category for outstanding Children and Young Adult (CYA) literature, in addition to the Adult category.
-As such, after just two years of operation, the ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
+As such, after just three years of operation, the ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
 The Prize awards $50,000 to the Adult category winner, with an additional $5,000 awarded to each of the remaining two shortlisted authors.
 In the CYA category, the winner receives $30,000, while the two short listers receive $5,000 each.
 Entries are now open for the 2022 ARA Historical Novel Prize, and will close at 5pm (AEST) on 15 June 2022.
 For more information about the 2022 Prize, subscribe to our newsletter to hear news of the results.